Machine Vision Systems

 - Checking orientation of components

 - Reading bar codes

 Machine vision cameras and lenses

 Machine vision cameras ‘see’ locations or objects and collect image data to aid automation in industrial processes.
 The camera lense and optics components work together with the camera sensors which all come together to image focused light.
 There are many different types of cameras with a myriad of choices in lens, components and sensors.
 Making the right choices is critical to having a reliable, 100% accurate system.
+The camera specification for image processing is important.
 Fisher Smith’s expertise is in putting together all of these elements along with the right software to find a working solution to industrial problems.

 To optimize the vision system, the camera needs to be matched with the appropriate lens.
 Optimising a system is paramount for best results.
 Matching a camera with a lens with the correct fixed focal length, field of view and sensor size are the key considerations to think through.

 Cameras come in many different formats.
-These include smart cameras, cooled cameras, thermal cameras, network cameras, board level cameras, 3D cameras, line scan cameras and area scan cameras.
+These include smart cameras, cooled cameras, thermal cameras, network cameras, board level cameras, 3D cameras, line scan cameras, cheap cameras and area scan cameras.

 Fisher Smith can also supply a wide range of camera accessories such as mounting adapters, capture cards and cables.

-A machine vision system is only as good as the lighting environment on the target space or product.
+Whatever the type of machine vision system, it is only as good as the lighting environment on the target space or product.
 This is in no way as simple as flicking on a standard florescent light, it is a critical part of a machine vision solution and the correct technology must be adopted for optimal results.
 Fisher Smith have the knowledge and experience plus access to all the major machine vision lighting solutions to make sure the right lights are chosen for your system.
 Types of light include: